-I am thankful to Dr Raja Joshi, Chairman, Department of Paediatric Cardiac Sciences, Sir Ganga Ram Hospital for having provided a wonderful opportunity and conducive environment to do internship and dissertation there.
+I am thankful to Dr Raja Joshi, Chairman, Department of Paediatric Cardiac Sciences, Sir Ganga Ram Hospital for having provided a wonderful opportunity and conducive environment to do internship and dissertation under his guidance.
 Despite his hectic schedule, he spared his valuable time in facilitating access to operational, HR and quality sub departments and answering my queries which cropped very frequently.
 The yeoman service being done by him and his competent team is an eye-opener.
 Overall, courtesy him, the internship as a whole was a valuable learning experience in the field of healthcare.

-Last but not the least, I would also like to acknowledge my mentor and teacher f Dr A K Khokar, Professor and Dean (Training), IIHMR, New Delhi for enriching this study with his erudite advice and suggestions.
+Last but not the least, I would also like to acknowledge my mentor and teacher Dr BS Singh, Associate Professor & Associate Dean- Research, IIHMR, New Delhi for enriching this study with his erudite advice and suggestions.

-I also acknowledge the significant contribution of Lt Col Hirendra Pal, Lt Col Dheerendra Pant and Lt Col Gopendra in facilitating data collection, compilation and finalisation of this study as they were also doing their internship and dissertation from the same department.
+I also acknowledge the significant contribution of Lt Col Hirendra Pal, Lt Col Dheerendra Pant and Lt Col SK Nair in facilitating data collection, compilation and finalisation of this study as they were also doing their internship and dissertation from the same department.